bakaat/realex/README.md

 VHI Healthcare, Party Poker, Daft.ie, Aer Lingus,
 AA Insurance amongst many others.

-# What and why #
+## What and why ##

-This lib provides a form class handling request to and response from Realex hpp payment.
-You should inherit from RealexFormBase with your auth creds.
+This lib provides a base form class that can handle "request to" and "response from" Realex hpp payment.
+You should inherit from RealexFormBase and set your auth creds in it's Meta class

 If you've used django, you may find some parts being similar to how django handles Forms.
-This said the lib is supposed to be web framework agnostic so that you can use it with any python framework.
+This said the lib doesn't use django classes as it's supposed to be web framework agnostic.

-# Required settings #
+## Required settings ##

     REALEX_MERCHANTID = "your_merchant_id_here"
     REALEX_ACCOUNT = "your_realex_account"